 Gear Review: M65 field pants liner

-In Andrew Skurka’s recent excellent review of core clothing systems, he looked over insulated (puffy) jackets and pants.
+In Andrew Skurka’s recent excellent review of core clothing systems, he examined insulated (puffy) jackets and pants.

-One of the items he mentioned is the M65 field liner pants as an excellent bargain.
+One of the items he mentioned is the M65 field liner pants, which he described as an excellent bargain.

 I’ve been using these pants for years and been suggesting them for a while too.
 At less than $20 shipped from such places as Amazon or on eBay they are indeed quite the bargain.

-I thought I’d add a little more info about one of my favorite pieces of budget gear.
+I thought I’d add a little more information about one of my favorite budget pieces of gear.

 I’ve had my pair for about seven or eight years now, and they are just starting to show some wear and tear.
 Ball it up, stuff it, get a stray spark from a campfire…for about $20 a pair, why not?

-You’ll want to get the long size if these pants are purchased.
+You’ll want to get the long size if you plan to purchase these pants.
 These pants are sized for combat boots, and the regular length version only goes down to the shin.
 The long version is sized better for traditional backcountry footwear.

-With a little sewing, the cuffs can be given shock cords so they aren’t loose, and something similar can be done for the waist.
+With a little sewing, the cuffs can be fitted with shock cords to prevent them from being loose, and a similar adjustment can be made for the waist.

 I wear these pants for winter trips, shoulder-season backpacking, and any trips where I have more social/camp time.